otmaneechchafyky/leaderboard/README.md

 To get a local copy up and running, follow these steps:

-- Clone this repo.
-- Change whatever you like.

 ### Prerequisites

-To run this project you need: To clone or fork and run it in a browser
+In order to run this project you need the following tools:
+- Node.js in your computer
+- IDE(e.g.: Vscode,...)
+- Terminal

 ### Setup